Moqume/Background-Manager-WP/readme.txt

 All this is done without the need to edit the theme or any other files!

+= Demo =

+The home page for [Background Manager](http://j.mp/bgmwp) is also a live demonstration of the plugin.

 = Features =

 * Integration with WordPress Media Library